 - Strength training can also be done but should be conducted at a medium intensity as muscle recovery may be affected by the lower circulating estrogen levels.

-Therefore, low-intensity training like long slow cardio is recommended as the body uses more fat as fuel.
+- Therefore, low-intensity training like long slow cardio is ideal as the body uses more fat as fuel.

-In addition to the above information, it is also recommended that women track their cycles and training and combine them to develop an individualized approach to exercise and nutrition.
+In addition to the above information, women can track their cycles and training and combine them to develop an individualized approach to exercise and nutrition.
 Certain apps like FitrWoman may help with this.